-You’ll need to do some testing to determine the optimal length for your customer base, but guidelines show that the sweet spot is a subject line that’s between 6 and 10 words in length.
+You’ll need to do some testing to determine the optimal length for your customer base, but we recommend no more than 9 words and 60 characters.

 A few more words or a few less doesn’t won’t adversely affect your results too much, but too many words (over 20) or no words at all will cause a problem.

 2. Exclude the word “newsletter”

 That’s typically because people think of traditional newsletters as boring rather than full of valuable content, as yours will be.
 So, even if you are, indeed, sending a newsletter, don’t mention that.
 Mention the value content packed inside the email itself.

 One great way to make sure the subject line you craft is a winner is to conduct A/B testing over a few variations of subject lines.
 You can test word length, humorous tone versus something more to the point, word choice, or any other number of factors.